Sonnet 146

 When limpid teardrops fill up loving eyes

-And tender lips do quiver in love’s state;
+And tender lips do quiver in love’s state,

-Impassioned hearts unveiled still there belie
+Impassioned hearts unveiled may yet belie

 Then lips to lips and breast to breast confined;